 Treasure Island, Robert Louis Stevenson’s classic novel, touched me as a kid.
 I turned next to his follow-on novel: Kidnapped.
 But my love for pirates then lay dormant for several years—until it was reignited by the birth of my grandson.
 His parents named him Drake.
 I thought about writing a little history of Sir Francis Drake, as a means of inspiring my grandson.

 Although arguably a pirate, SFD was an exceptional leader, a world-class adventurer, and an accomplished Admiral.
-So why not?
 But writing Drake’s history has been done many times over.
-So why not write a novel and breathe a little life into him that way?
-That led me to read countless books on pirates, including the seminal work—A General History of the Pyrates, published by Captain Charles Johnson in 1724.
+So why not write a novel and breathe a little life into him?
+That led me to read countless books on pirates, including the seminal work—A General History of the Pyrates, written by Captain Charles Johnson in 1724.

 I try to write novels that are action oriented, fast-paced and reader-friendly.
 What does ‘reader-friendly’ mean?
 Think Dan Brown, author of The DaVinci Code.
 He has page-turner quality, short sections, plenty of action, and realistic dialogue.